 Fearless Fridays are a monthly event at Home Ec 101 where all readers are encouraged to share their kitchen experiments.
 The difficulty of the experiment completely depends on the skill level of the reader trying it.
 All I ask is that it be something new to you.
 A new ingredient, a new recipe, or a new skill.
 Have you tried anything new?
 Tell us about it in the comments or feel free to drop a link to your own site.

 How did the experiment go?
 Well, let’s just say I made an assumption, dutch ovens are usually used with their lids on in the oven, so it ended up taking twice as long as it should have to make the dry roux.
-After an hour of stirring every fifteen minutes with little change I took the lid off and quickly began to see results.
+After an hour of stirring every fifteen minutes with little change, I took the lid off and quickly began to see results.

 Since it was my first time, I didn’t go extremely dark and here’s what it came up with.
-I put some plain white flour on the right for a comparison.
+I put some plain white flour on the right for comparison.

 The finished dish was just as good as the original and I can see how quickly a batch of étouffée could come together now that some dry roux is in the freezer, I have enough for three more batches.
 I don’t think anyone is going to complain (among those over 6, the younger set finds it too spicy for their palates.
 Fine.
 More for me).